Carl-ZLJ/draw-guess/README.md

 ### TODO

-- [x] Instead of redrawing everything on the canvas when emphsis a sample, use a transparency canvas to only redraw the sample.
+- [x] Instead of redrawing everything on the canvas when emphasis a sample, use a transparency canvas to only redraw the sample.

 - [x] Best K value